 If a business is registered for GST and it provides taxable goods through a leasing arrangement, it is liable to pay GST on each lease payment amount on a progressive basis.

 Lessees who are registered for GST may be able to claim input tax credits for any GST paid on the lease of the vehicle on a progressive basis.

 If ownership of the vehicle changes hands at the end of the lease, this is a separate transaction to the lease agreements.
 This transaction may be subject to GST.
 If the buyer is registered for GST it may be entitled to claim input tax credits for any GST included in the sale price.

 How we can help

-At Bristax, personal tax and business accounting are two of our specialist areas.
+At Bristax, GST is one of our specialist areas.
 Our tax accountants would be happy to speak or meet with you to discuss your needs.
 We’ll take the time to understand your circumstances and provide appropriate advice.

 Contact us now.